Custom Items for Oculus Home

 - In the File section, click the Upload File item to upload the GLB item.

 - Choose to Save or Save and Submit for Review.
 You must have the item approved before you can make it available to users.
 You can also return and Edit your item.

 Note: Make sure you can access the item in your Oculus Home experience before you submit for review

-Currently you must associate a custom item with an achievement to make it available to your users.
+You must associate a custom item with an achievement or entitlement to make it available to your users.

-Then, to associate a custom item with the achievement:
+To associate a custom item with an achievement:

 - Make sure your item is approved.
 If approved, it will say Available in the Status column for the item.
 View the item at Manage > app name > Platform Services > Custom Items.

 - Navigate to your achievement under Manage > app name > Platform Services > Achievements or if your app is in an app grouping, navigate to Manage > Settings > App Groupings > app name > Custom Items

 - In the Add Custom Item dropdown, choose the custom item you want to associate with the achievement, and click Save.